whatwedo/PostFinanceEPayment/docs/response.md

 # Transaction Feedback

-you can either get a transaction feedback with GET variables when user is redirecting back to your page or you can choose a server-side method. for both, you can use this code snippet to get the result of the transaction:
+You can either get a transaction feedback with GET variables when user is redirecting back to your page or you can choose a server-side method.
+For both, you can use this code snippet to get the result of the transaction:

 ```php
 <?php